 The number of people diagnosed, and living and dying with HIV in Rhode Island.

-Since 1983, a total of 1,748 deaths have occurred among Rhode Island residents diagnosed with HIV/AIDS.
-However, only 186 (11%) of those deaths occurred from 2010-2014, and deaths decreased annually in this five-year period.
-This reduction in deaths underscores the impact of improved treatment and access to care for people living with HIV/AIDS.
+Between 1983 and 2020, a total of 1,957 deaths have occurred among Rhode Island residents diagnosed with HIV/AIDS.
+However, only 209 (10.7%) of those deaths occurred from 2016-2020, and deaths decreased annually in this five-year period.
+Between 2010 and 2019, the national age-adjusted rate of HIV-related deaths fell by nearly half.
+This reduction in deaths underscores the impact of improved treatment and access to care for people living with HIV.